 - 1. The district shall ensure that staff utilizing restraint in schools are trained in accordance with the State Board rules. - 2.
-Training shall include: - a. a continuum of prevention techniques; - b. environmental management; - c. a continuum of de-escalation techniques; - d. nationally recognized physical management and restraint practices, including, but not limited to, techniques that allow restraint in an upright or sitting position and information about the dangers created by prone restraint; - e. methods to explain the use of restraint to the student who is to be restrained and to the student's family; and - f. appropriate documentation and notification procedures.

-3. Retraining shall occur at a frequency of at least every two years.
+Training shall include: - a. a continuum of prevention techniques; - b. environmental management; - c. a continuum of de-escalation techniques; - d. nationally recognized physical management and restraint practices, including, but not limited to, techniques that allow restraint in an upright or sitting position and information about the dangers created by prone restraint; - e. methods to explain the use of restraint to the student who is to be restrained and to the student's family; and f. appropriate documentation and notification procedures. - f. appropriate documentation and notification procedures.
+Retraining shall occur at a frequency of at least every two years.